-There are lots of viewpoints in Gdansk.
+There are numerous viewpoints in Gdansk.
 This includes, of course, city panorama if you are close to the city centre, but it’s not only the old Gdansk that you can see.
 Here are some viewpoints in Gdansk to choose from:

 Viewpoints in Gdansk close to the city centre